syash7202/Javascript/readme.md

 ## Hoisting

-a variable or function can be used before it declaration.
+a variable or function can be used before its declaration.

 ```
 console.log(a); // valid command